 C) Honorary Membership: An Honorary Membership may be bestowed on individuals, companies or corporations for their exemplary service to this Association, as duly chosen for such an honor by the Board of Directors.

-D) Special Membership: A Special Membership shall be available to individuals, partners, a collection of individuals, companies or corporations who wish to become affiliated with this Association prior to and during the annual convention or other major Association event upon payment of Special Membership fees as determined by the Board of Directors.
+D) Special Membership: A Special Membership shall be available to individuals, partners, a collection of individuals, companies or corporations who wish to become affiliated with this Association, such as elected officials and associations of automobile related industries upon payment of Special Membership fees as determined by the Board of Directors.

 Section 5.
 Affiliations: The Association may enter into agreements of affiliation with the National Independent Automobile Dealers Association, regional or local independent automobile dealers associations and other related organizations performing group services for independent automobile dealers.
 Such affiliations may be undertaken to improve the effectiveness of this Association and its members in attaining its objectives and the terms and conditions of the affiliation shall be the responsibility of the Board of Directors.
 There shall be affiliation agreements which delineate the objectives of the affiliation, the services to be performed, the managerial and financial commitments of the Association, and such agreements shall be approved by the Board of Directors.

 Section 6.
 Application for Membership: All applicants for membership must submit a completed application to the principal office of the Association.

 An individual is disqualified for membership if his business, function, or operation, or that of his employer, is or becomes inconsistent with or contrary to the ethical standards of the Association.

 A suspended or removed member may be reinstated upon written request signed by the former member and filed with the Secretary, the Board of Directors may reinstate, by majority vote, the former member on such terms as the Board of Directors deems appropriate.
 A former member may apply for reinstatement once annually.

 Article IV Dues

 Section 1.
 Dues: Dues for all categories of membership shall be established by the House of Delegates.